meddhiaka/my-java-docs/README.md

 ## <b> 1.
 The Idea </b>

-The idea of this repository to share what I'm learning to **everyone**.
+The idea of this repository is to share what I'm learning to **everyone**.

 ### I'm discovering the main concepts such as: